dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Precise Timing of Machine Code {#sec:timed_lbr}

-[TODO]: what about ARM BRBE?
-[TODO]: not supported with AMD LBR, correct?

 As we showed in the Intel's LBR section, starting from Skylake microarchitecture, there is a special `Cycle Count` field in the LBR entry.
 This additional field specifies the number of elapsed cycles between two taken branches.
 Since the target address in the previous (N-1) LBR entry is the beginning of a basic block (BB) and the source address of the current (N) LBR entry is the last instruction of the same basic block, then the cycle count is the latency of this basic block.

-For example:
+This type of analysis is not supported on AMD platforms since they don't record cycle count in the LBR record.
+According to the ARM BRBE spec, there is a cycle count field, but we cannot test it due to lack of production systems that support this extension.
+However, Intel support it.
+Here is an example:

+[TODO]: what about ARM BRBE?

 ```
 400618:   movb  $0x0, (%rbp,%rdx,1)    <= start of a BB